ghga-de/archive-test-bed/README.md

 To use it, you have to have Docker Compose as well as vscode with its "Dev Containers" extension (`ms-vscode-remote.remote-containers`) installed.
-Then open this repository in vscode and run the command `Remote-Containers: Reopen in Container` from the vscode "Command Palette".
+Then open this repository in vscode and run the command `Dev Containers: Open Folder in Container` or `Dev Containers: Reopen in Container` from the vscode "Command Palette".

 This will give you a full-fledged, pre-configured development environment including:
 - infrastructural dependencies (databases, etc.)